 But after years of trying to write professionally and struggling to produce a satisfactory number of words over long periods of time, I’m starting to realize that mindset, ritual and habits are just as, or more important than nootropics, stimulants or smart drugs.
 So I’ve decided to change the title to “Writing under the influence” so that it can include confidence boosting beliefs, or productivity enhancing psychological tricks to fool ourselves into doing the work.

+I want to be the Balzac of my time and publish hundreds of novels.
+I’d be happy averaging 6 a year.
 3 a year would be laid back, leisurely, but I’d rather work hard while I still can and build up my backlist.
 When I’m older I can fiddle with covers, sales copy or platform building to keep them selling.
 The problem is, I’ve been averaging 3 books a year for the past few years, even though I only spend 1% of my time actually writing.

 A “successful” writing day for me right now – when I’m consistent – is 1500 words a day, with two big problems.:

 #1.
 It takes me about 5 sprints to hit 1500 words, but I spread them out throughout the day.
 So even though technically they only take me about 2 hours, they actually take up my whole day (and I’m too mentally exhausted to do anything else).

 #2.
 I don’t stay consistent.
 Weeks or months go by without actively working on my books.
 But when I open, when I start, I can do 1500 words.

 This is my bench lifting ability right now.
 But if I ONLY do this much, I won’t be building my muscles or increasing in stamina.
 I’ll be coasting, not improving.
 I WANT to be writing 5,000 words a day, though I’d be happy with 3000 words.
 That would give me a longish novel a month, plus editing – and I could finish shorter works of 50K in a month (or less!)